+What business financing options are out there for entrepreneurs?
 You’re ready to sell your business, but how will you find a buyer who can pay for it?
-What financing options are out there for them?

 Or are you ready to buy a business?
 There is a lot of money involved, and costs you might not even think of at first.
 How will you pay for it all if you don’t have a whole lot of cash?

 Fortunately, there are financing options out there for you.
 Here are some of them, and some tips that might help you determine what options are right for you

 One of the places most of us think of first for going to get a loan is a bank, and that makes sense.
 Banks are the oldest and most traditional lenders in the country.
 Banks offer both their business loan programs and also participate in Small Business Administration (SBA) loan programs.